 Overlooking the Cap de Creus Natural Park, this 10th-century Benedictine monastery is an excellent example of Romanesque architecture.
 Most intriguing are the church, the bell and defense tower.

 The Salvador Dali Museum

-This Salvador Dali Museum houses over 4,000 pieces of the surrealist painter Salvador Dali’s work and is the second most visited museum in Catalonia.
-This unusual museum contains a variety of art including paintings, sculptures, holograms and jewellery.
+This unusual museum contains a variety of art including paintings, sculptures, holograms and jewelry.

 PortAventura Theme Park